solos-github/tournament-php-sqllite/README.md

 Requirements:
-Any Webserver with php and sqlite3 module, example uses XAMPP
+- Any Webserver with php and sqlite3 module, example uses XAMPP
+- Any OS in my Case using Windows

 Deutsch:
 Das Miniprojekt setzt ein php voraus, welches in der php.ini das moduls sqlite3 aktiviert hat.